temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ```
 <!--SNIPEND-->

-`Subscription` contains instances of two other data types that have yet to be defined.
+`Subscription` has instances of two other data types that have yet to be defined.
-Let's start with `EmailInfo`.
+The first of these data types is `EmailInfo`.
-This struct contains the user's email address, along with the message they'll be sent.
+This struct has the user's email address, along with the message they'll be sent.

 <!--SNIPSTART subscription-workflow-go-subscribe {"selectedLines": ["6-10"]}-->
 [subscribe.go](https://github.com/temporalio/subscription-workflow-go/blob/master/subscribe.go)